skyfox69/jsapi/README.md

 ### Strong parameters

-The `api_operation`, `api_operation!` and `api_params` methods take a `:strong`
-option that specifies whether or not request parameters that can be mapped are accepted only.
+The `api_operation`, `api_operation!` and `api_params` methods take a `:strong` option that specifies whether or not request parameters that can be mapped are accepted only.

 ```ruby
 api_params('foo', strong: true)
 ```

 The model returned is invalid if there are any request parameters that cannot be mapped to a parameter or a request body property of the API operation.
-For each parameter that cannot be mapped an error is added to the model.
+For each parameter that can't be mapped an error is added to the model.
 The pattern of error messages can be customized using I18n as below.

 ```yaml
 # config/en.yml